pesalerno/Genomics-Intro-workshop/README.md

 ###1.
 Getting started
 / / / / / DISCLAIMER: I've never taken a bioinformatics course, it's all been self-taught and picked up in little pieces here and there.
-There are for sure better ways for doing all of these things, but my aim with this document is to be clear and helpful for people who are starting out just like I did, since I never really had an easy time starting due to being self-taught and not "a natural" at coding. /
+There are for sure better ways for doing all of these things, but my aim with this document is to be clear and helpful for people who are starting out just like I did, since I never really had an easy time starting due to being self-taught and not "a natural" at coding.
+However, the main lesson I've learned so far: ***learn how to google!!!*** everything you need to know is out there, it's a matter of knowing enough of the language to know how to search and what to search./
 /
 /
 /